 The full proposal is in detail below:

 We would recommend speaking to your Mortgage Advisor in Birmingham.
-They will asses your financial situation first before looking to defer your payments as your situation may not yet be pressing.
+They will assess your financial situation first before looking to defer your payments as your situation may not yet be pressing.

-Approaching a Mortgage Broker in Birmingham like us will allow you to explore all of your current mortgage options and could make things feel a lot less stressful.
+You are approaching a Mortgage Broker in Birmingham like us, will allow you to explore all of your current mortgage options and could make things feel a lot less stressful.

-• At the end of three months, an arrangement to pay will be agreed with the customer according to their circumstances to recover any shortfall, while ensuring that the mortgage remains affordable and sustainable.
+????
+At the end of three months, an agreement to pay will be agreed with the customer.
+According to their circumstances to recover any shortfall.
+(While ensuring that the Mortgage remains affordable and sustainable).

-In some cases, a mortgage payment holiday can have a negative impact on your credit score, but most lenders have now said that for cases linked to the virus, they will ensure that this is not the case.
+In some cases, a mortgage payment holiday can harm your credit score, but most lenders have now said that for issues linked to the virus, they will ensure that this is not the case.

-At first, everything seemed like it would remain exactly the same and you would still be able to make changes to your mortgages as normal.
-This has changed in the last couple of days and lenders have been asking borrowers to avoid making changes whilst you are within a mortgage holiday period.
-So, at the moment they are not allowing mortgages and product transfers.
+At first, everything seemed like it would remain the same, and you would still be able to make changes to your mortgages as usual.
+However, this has changed in the last couple of days, and lenders have been asking borrowers to avoid making changes whilst you are within a mortgage holiday period.
+So, at the moment, they are not allowing mortgages and product transfers.

-Borrowers nearing the end of their existing product may be forced to move on to the higher lenders variable rate.
-This could mean that borrowers who act too early could find themselves on a mortgage payment holiday that accrues interest on a costly variable rate.
+Borrowers nearing the end of their existing product may get forced to move on to the higher lenders variable rate.
+It might mean that borrowers who act too early could find themselves on a mortgage payment holiday that accrues interest on a costly variable rate.

-We would highly recommend speaking to your Mortgage Advisor in Birmingham they will determine the best course of action based on your personal and financial situation.
+We would highly recommend speaking to your Mortgage Advisor in Birmingham, and they will determine the best course of action based on your personal and financial situation.
 If possible, arranging your mortgage transfer first then asking for the holiday would seem to be the most sensible way forward.